grandwazir/DynamicMOTD/readme.md

 ### Configuration

-Before you installing DynamicMOTD, you need to make sure you are running Bukkit version 1.8.1-RC5 or above.
-Older versions will not work.

-Then you choose your mode in config.yml and add any messages you want to messages.yml.
-Both can be found in the datafolder for this plugin.
+Then you choose your mode in config.yml The configuration file can be found in the datafolder for the plugin which is usually:

+    plugins/DynamicMOTD/config.yml

+Then simply add your messages to messages.yml.
+For example:

+    messages:
+      - Hello there
+      - Another message

-Further instructions are available on wiki.
+Further [instructions](https://github.com/grandwazir/DynamicMOTD/wiki/instructions) are available on wiki.